What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 3. Hemarthrosis.

-The disease is manifested primarily by excessive bleeding.
-The patient periodically has bleeding of different localization.
-A feature of such bleeding is their discrepancy between the severity of the damaging factor, as well as the appearance over time, and not immediately after the injury.
-Due to such bleeding during dental and other medical procedures, as well as injuries, the child loses a lot of blood.
-If bleeding from the gums or from the nose begins, then the usual methods stop it with difficulty.
+The disease manifests itself primarily as excessive bleeding.
+The patient periodically experiences bleeding of different locations.
+The peculiarity of such bleeding is that it does not correspond to the severity of the damaging factor, as well as its appearance over time, and not immediately after the injury.
+Due to such bleeding during dental and other medical procedures, as well as during injuries, the child loses a lot of blood.
+If bleeding from the gums or nose begins, it is difficult to stop using conventional methods.

-With a slight injury, large hematomas appear in patients with hemophilia.
+With minor trauma, large hematomas appear in patients with hemophilia.
 The blood in them does not thicken for a long time.
-Also, very often in children, hemarthrosis (bleeding inside the joints) can form, in which the joint swells, hurts, and stops functioning.
+Also, very often, children can develop hemarthrosis (bleeding inside the joints), in which the joint swells, hurts, and stops functioning.
 In most cases, the knee, elbow, and ankle joints are affected.

-The disease is often accompanied by indigestion.
-Blood may be present in the urine and feces of people with hemophilia.
+The disease is often accompanied by digestive disorders.
+Blood may be present in the urine and stool of people with hemophilia.

-In children of the first months of life, the disease often manifests itself in the form of cephalohematomas - hematomas appear on the head and can occupy a large area.
+In children in the first months of life, the disease often manifests itself in the form of cephalohematomas - hematomas appear on the head and can occupy a large area.

 Another symptom that occurs in newborns is bleeding from the umbilical cord.
-At the same time, in most infants, hemophilia may not appear at all, since blood clotting in the first months of life of the crumbs is provided by substances found in mother's milk.
+However, in most infants, hemophilia may not manifest itself at all, since blood clotting in the first months of a baby’s life is provided by substances found in mother’s milk.

 Complications

-The disease is especially dangerous with the sudden appearance of bleeding in the tissues of the brain or spinal cord, as well as hemorrhages in other important organs.
-In a severe form of the disease, 10% of newborns develop cerebral bleeding that threatens their lives.
+The disease is especially dangerous due to the sudden appearance of bleeding in the tissues of the brain or spinal cord, as well as hemorrhages in other important organs.
+In severe forms of the disease, 10% of newborns develop cerebral bleeding, which threatens their life.

-Also, the complications of the disease include the appearance of chronic pain, arthropathy, contractures, anemia, pseudotumors.
-Hematomas can compress arteries, nerves, intestines, causing necrosis, sensory disturbances, obstruction and other problems.
-With retropharyngeal bleeding, the child may begin to suffocate.
+Complications of the disease also include the appearance of chronic pain, arthropathy, contractures, anemia, and pseudotumors.
+Hematomas can compress arteries, nerves, and intestines, causing necrosis, sensory disturbances, obstruction and other problems.
+With retropharyngeal bleeding, the child may experience suffocation.

-In addition, a patient with hemophilia is constantly at risk of contracting blood-borne diseases, because he is forced to receive drugs from donated blood.
+In addition, a patient with hemophilia is constantly at risk of contracting blood-borne diseases, because he is forced to receive drugs from donor blood.

 Diagnostics

-• An anomaly can be diagnosed even before the birth of the baby.
+• The anomaly can be diagnosed before the baby is born.

-• In a newborn, the idea of having hemophilia can be prompted by prolonged bleeding from a cut umbilical cord, as well as the appearance of hematomas.
+• In a newborn, prolonged bleeding from the cut umbilical cord, as well as the appearance of hematomas, may suggest the presence of hemophilia.

-• In older children, suspicions can cause frequent nosebleeds, extensive hematomas when falling, long-term non-absorbable bruises, and the appearance of hemarthrosis in large joints.
+• In older children, suspicion may be caused by frequent nosebleeds, extensive hematomas when falling, long-lasting bruises, and the appearance of hemarthrosis in large joints.

-To detect hemophilia, adults are asked about family genetic diseases, and laboratory tests are carried out, among which blood clotting tests are the main ones.
+To identify hemophilia, adults are asked about family genetic diseases and laboratory tests are performed, the main ones being blood clotting tests.

-The first studies will reveal the prolongation of blood clotting time in normal prothrombin and thrombin tests.
-After them, clarifying analyzes are carried out, in which the level of coagulation factors is determined.
+Initial studies will reveal prolongation of clotting time with normal prothrombin and thrombin tests.
+After these, clarifying tests are carried out to determine the level of coagulation factors.

 Treatment

-Replacement of missing clotting factors is used to treat hemophilia.
-With the help of an injection, factors that are not produced by him are introduced into the blood of the patient.
+To treat hemophilia, replacement of missing coagulation factors is used.
+With the help of an injection, factors are introduced into the patient’s blood that he does not produce.
 The drugs are made from donated blood.
 In type A disease, fresh blood can be transfused, since factor VIII is destroyed during long-term storage.
-Banked blood can be used to treat type B, since the ninth factor is not destroyed during storage of donor material.
+For the treatment of type B, canned blood can be used, since the ninth factor is not destroyed during storage of the donor material.

-If a child has developed hemarthrosis, depending on its severity, rest and immobilization, hematoma puncture, or surgical treatment are prescribed.
+If a child develops hemarthrosis, depending on its severity, rest and immobilization, puncture of the hematoma, or surgical treatment are prescribed.

-Clotting factors necessary for the baby are injected into the baby's blood
+Clotting factors needed by the baby are introduced into the baby's blood

 Probability of inheritance